1. Methodology background

 Labour productivity estimates are derived by dividing measures of output by some measures of labour inputs.
 Most of the output measures used in the Labour productivity statistical outputs are taken directly from the Office for National Statistics (ONS) National Accounts system and are measures of gross value added (GVA), for the whole economy, and industries of the economy for which productivity statistics are produced.

 Labour inputs are measured by number of workers, filled jobs and hours worked.
 The number of workers is taken directly from the Labour Force Surveys (LFS) and is currently available only at the whole-economy level.
 This is known as "productivity workers".
-The second labour input measure is a measure of jobs, known as "productivity jobs" and the third measure is a measure of hours worked, known as "productivity hours".
+The second labour input measures jobs and is known as "productivity jobs", the third measures hours worked and is known as "productivity hours".
 "Productivity jobs" and "productivity hours" are also available by industry.

-The methodology for producing these estimates is discussed in greater detail in the following sections.
+Read more detail about the methodology for producing these estimates in the following sections.

 Output per worker

-Output per worker estimates are part of the Output per worker dataset that contains estimates for GVA, workers, and output per worker by whole economy and the market sector.
+Output per worker contains estimates for GVA, workers, and output per worker by whole economy and the market sector.
 It contains annual and quarterly statistics.
 The LFS collects information about employment on a headcount basis.
 This labour input series and GVA at the whole-economy level are used to derive the output per worker productivity series.
 Output per worker estimates are not currently published by industry as the LFS, in which individuals define for themselves the industries in which they work, is not a good measure to assign workers to industries.

 Output per job

-Output per job estimates are part of the Output per job dataset that contains estimates for GVA, jobs and output per job by bespoke, section- and division-level industry, as defined by the SIC2007.
+Output per job contains estimates for GVA, jobs by bespoke, section and division-level industry, as defined by the Standard Industrial Classification 2007 (SIC2007).
 It contains annual and quarterly statistics and estimates for industry quarter-on-quarter, year-on year-and quarter-on-year contributions to output per job.

-Workforce jobs (WFJ) is a measure of the number and type of filled jobs in the workforce.
+Workforce jobs (WFJ), from STES, is a measure of the number and type of filled jobs in the workforce.
 It comprises employee, self-employed, HM forces and government supported trainee (GST) job estimates.
-These data come from the Short-term Employment Survey (STES), the LFS and administrative data sources.
-As some employees have more than one job, WFJ measures differ from headcount or "worker" measures of participants in the labour market.

 employee Jobs (industry i RU based)